cannonkeys/ck-docs/docs/via-json-loading.md

 **Bonus Step**

- - To view multiple layers, click on the layer button in the top left of the interface to navigate between all your layers
+ - To view different layers, click on the layer button in the top left of the interface to navigate between all your layers.
+You can only view one layer at a time.

 ![keymap shown multiple layers](images/via-json/04-keebs-rgb-keymap.png)